ibm-cloud-docs/codeengine/cmd_defs.md

 ## Buildrun commands
 {: #cli-buildrun}

-A build does **BLAH BLAH BLAH UPDATE**.
+The `buildrun` commands submit build runs based on a configuration file.
 Before you use build commands, you must be targeting a [project](#cli-project).
 You can use a build definition as a template for your build, or you can set build parameters with the build run command.
 Use build commands to run, display details, and delete builds.
 {: shortdesc}

-You can use either `build` or `bd` in your build commands.
-To see CLI help for the build command, run `ibmcloud ce bd`.
+You can use either `buildrun` or `br` in your build commands.
+To see CLI help for the build command, run `ibmcloud ce br`.
 {: tip}